 Dec 4th, 2018 • Stories

-Finding the roadkill Quokka and living Infant Quokka
+Roadkill Quokka and living Infant Quokka

-Infant quokka Setonix brachyurus found in dead mother's pouch on Graphite Road west of Manjimup ajacent to Lewin State Forest, 29 August 2005.
+Infant quokka Setonix brachyurus found in dead mother's pouch on Graphite Road west of Manjimup adjacent to Lewin State Forest, 29 August 2005.
 I saw the roadkill quokka off the edge of the road, my senses are trained for this sort of thing due to my enviro-documentation.
 I picked the dead parent up, and noticed movement in the pouch, the dead one was too fresh for this to be belly gasses, and I knew there was the presence of an infant.